jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 `ESLint` would only have been able to report the things reported at steps 1 (partially, only the assignment part), 2 and 5, but in practice it would have stayed stuck after step 1, and that would be true for I think any programming language except pure functional languages.
 Unless the tool does very extensive checking, in which case you should go thank the maintainers for their great work!

 Before I started writing this blog post, I believed `ESLint` would automatically fix the error at step 1, but it turns out it doesn't and stops at simply reporting it.
-Considering that `ESLint`'s fix feature applies all fixes silently until no more could be found, that makes it hard to stop at any given step to use a function that should have been used somewhere instead of deleting it.
-The other JavaScript linters I could find (JSHint, JSLint, RSLint) don't have an automatic fix feature, meaning that no JavaScript linter currently removes dead code for you.
-And that's probably for the better.
+Considering that `ESLint`'s fix feature applies all fixes silently until no more could be found, that makes it hard to pause and think about whether the suggested fix is indeed the correct one, so I think it's better that it does not autofix this kind of issue.

 ### YAGNI (You Aren't Gonna Need It)